-CENTER FOR TRANSPORTATION RESEARCH THE UNIVERSITY OF TEXAS AT AUSTIN Project Summary Report 0-4418-S Project 0-4418: Bridge Slab Behavior at Expansion Joints Authors: O. Bayrak August 2005 Development of New Bridge Deck Details at Expansion Joints The Texas Department of Transportation (TxDOT) currently uses, for most of its bridges, the "IBTS" standard detail for bridge slab ends at expansion joints (Figure 1).
-That detail has enabled TxDOT to eliminate the use of diaphragms at slab ends by increasing the transverse stiffness at slab ends.
-Slab ends are stiffened by a 2-in. increase in slab thickness and reduced reinforcement spacing for skewed slabs.
-The origin of this detail is unknown, but it has been used successfully by TxDOT for years.
-Currently, TxDOT uses a combination of prestressed concrete deck panels as stay-in-place formwork and cast-in-place concrete topping for the interior portion of bridge decks.
+CENTER FOR TRANSPORTATION RESEARCH THE UNIVERSITY OF TEXAS AT AUSTIN Project Summary Report 0-4418-S Project 0-4418: Bridge Slab Behavior at Expansion Joints Authors: C.J.
+Coselli, E. M. Griffith, J.L.
+Ryan, O. Bayrak, J.O.
+Jirsa, J.E.
+Breen, and R.E.
+Klingner August 2005 Development of New Bridge Deck Details at Expansion Joints The Texas Department of Transportation (TxDOT) currently uses, for most of its bridges, the "IBTS" standard detail for bridge slab ends at expansion joints (Figure 1).
+That detail has enabled TxDOT to eliminate the use of diaphragms at slab ends by increasing the thickness at slab ends.
+Slab ends are deepened by 2 in. and the reinforcement spacing is reduced.
+The origin of this detail is unknown, but has been used successfully by TxDOT for years.
+Currently, TxDOT uses a combination of prestressed concrete deck panels as stay-in-place formwork and cast in place concrete topping for the interior portion of bridge decks.
 All bridges in Texas are designed according to AASHTO provisions.
-However, concerns about trucks operating beyond their legal weight limits, as well as increased truck traffic as a result of the North American Free Trade Agreement (NAFTA), have led many TxDOT districts to increase their design loads.
+However concerns from trucks operating beyond their legal weight limits and increased truck traffic as a result of the North American Free Trade Agreement (NAFTA) have led many TxDOT districts to increase their design loads.
 Prior to this research project, the capacity and behavior of the IBTS slab end detail under applied AASHTO design loads had not been verified by tests.
-This research is intended to show how loads are carried at free ends of slab; how skew affects behavior at free ends; how serviceability and capacity are affected by the
+This research is intended to show how loads are carried at free ends of slab; how skew affects behavior at free ends; how serviceability and capacity are affected by the use of the IBTS detail and the elimination of diaphragms; and how this behavior can be modeled for design purposes.
+In addition to understanding the behavior of the slab end with the IBTS detail, alternate end details, including a cast-in-place detail with a uniform thickness of 8 in.
+(UTSE-Figure 2) and a detail including the stay-in-place precast prestressed concrete